ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 [Node.js](https://nodejs.org/en/download/releases/) web site
 and install the Long Term Support (LTS) Version of Node.js that matches the latest version supported by the SDK for Node.js buildpack on
 {{site.data.keyword.cloud_notm}} Platform.
-At the time of this writing, the latest buildpack is v3.26, and it supports Node.js community edition v6.17.0 (and others).
+At the time of this writing, the latest buildpack is v3.26, and it supports Node.js community edition v6.17.0+.
 You can find information about the latest {{site.data.keyword.cloud_notm}} SDK for Node.js buildpack on the [SDK for Nodejs latest updates](https://cloud.ibm.com/docs/runtimes/nodejs/updates.html#latest_updates) page.
 Follow the instructions to install Node.js and NPM on your system.

 ### Installing Git
 {: #tutorial-gs-install-git}